sisl/ASTPrompter/README.md

 # Toxicity Elicitation with AST

-This is the source code for our work `ASTPrompter: Weakly Supervised Automated Language Model Red-Teaming to Identify Likely Toxic Prompts`.
+This is the source code for our work [ASTPrompter: Weakly Supervised Automated Language Model Red-Teaming to Identify Likely Toxic Prompts](https://arxiv.org/abs/2407.09447).

 ## Setting Up